JuliaML/MLLabelUtils.jl/docs/api/interface.rst

 We also provide inverse function for converting a label of a specific encoding into the corresponding label-index.
-Note that this function does not check if the given label is of the expected type, but simple that it is of the appropriate value.
+Note that this function does not check if the given label is of the expected type, but simply that it is of the appropriate value.

 .. function:: label2ind(label, encoding) -> Int